OLC-Bioinformatics/BaitCapture/README.md

 ## Introduction

+BaitCapture is based upon a Bash script workflow originally created by [Shay et al. (2023)](http://doi.org/10.1186/s40793-023-00482-0).
-Though it was designed in consideration of bait-capture sequencing data, BaitCapture can be used for **any** paired-end sequencing dataset where the user needs to align sequence reads to a reference database of gene targets.
+Though it was designed in particular consideration of bait-capture sequencing data, BaitCapture can be used for any paired-end Illumina sequencing dataset where the user needs to align many sequence reads to a reference database of gene targets.

 BaitCapture offers the following features: